joansalasoler/auale/readme.md

 Many thanks to:
 ---------------

-* My brother, Arnau Sala, for the sounds effects.
+* Arnau Sala, for the original sounds effects.
 * Andrew Dabrowski, for his help with the pacman packages.
 * Rémi Verschelde, for his help with the rpm packages.
 * The amazing Launchpad translators for [translating it](https://translations.launchpad.net/auale).